subelsky/html5tutorial/README.markdown

 9. Try setting and getting numbers and hashes in localStorage.
 Does localStorage preserve type?

+*Your JavaScript console may also have an inspector for local and session storage.
+In WebKit's inspector, it's Storage tab.*

 ## Extra Credit

 1. Bind the window object's `storage` event to keep track of when new items are added to localStorage.
 See [Dive Into HTML5](http://diveintohtml5.org/storage.html#storage-event) if you get stuck.